jerome-trc/vileboom/README.md

 <a href="#"><img src="https://andrikarkane.com/doom/nyan-doom/nyan-doom-logo.png" width="500"></a>

-# Arsinikk's Nyan Doom
+# Nyan Doom
-This is Arsinikk's own personal fork of DSDA-Doom with new added features and improvements.
-It's kept relatively up to date with the original.
-Check it out on [Doomworld!](https://www.doomworld.com/forum/topic/145913/)
+This is the most furry, fuzzy, most cuddley Doom port you will ever come across!
+Based on the DSDA-Doom source port, Nyan Doom focuses on new quality-of-life and never-before-seen features that you won't find anywhere else!
+Check out Nyan Doom on [Doomworld!](https://www.doomworld.com/forum/topic/145913/)

+You don't have to worry about Nyan Doom falling behind, as it's kept up to date with the latest DSDA-Doom.

 ### Nyan Features For Mappers
 - New [animated background / menu element](./docs/animbg.md) lump support (for animated M_DOOM, TITLEPIC, INTERPIC, and even UMAPINFO backgrounds!)